January 2nd Bravo predicts that Telegramm aus Tennessee will be a success.

 Peggy wins a Bronze Otto in the annual Bravo magazine wards (Wencke Myre won the Gold Otto and Manuela the Silver Otto).

-German TV appearance with Peggy singing More in English before a short extract that comments on the length of Peggy's miniskirt before Peggy sings Mississippi Shuffleboat (in German)
+German TV appearance with Peggy singing More in English before a short extract that comments on the length of Peggy's miniskirt before Peggy sings Mississippi Shuffleboat (in German).
+The second clip, from the same show, has Peggy singing Falling in Love.

 Peggy records the Album Amor